 One of the character talks about Luis Bunuel and mentions "Viridana" and "Un chien andalou".

-Eye cutting scene is referenced.
+Eye cutting scene.

 Eyeball gouging and removal

 When Faron Crush pulls carpet trying to catch Helene Trend, whole things in the room moving on carpet.
 This is from Un chien andalou.
 (Note:English is not my mother tongue)